 The white camellia became the symbol of the New Zealand women's suffrage movement.
-Give students Factsheet D and Graphic organiser B. Have students read the background information before making the camellia.
+Give students Factsheet C (for print, see page 20) and Graphic Organiser C (for print, see page 21).
+Have students read the background information before making the camellia.
 Discuss why they think the camellia was chosen.